fdm-monster/fdm-connector/README.md

+**Warning: This plugin is currently not in use, and it will not work with FDM Monster.**

 # FDM Connector

 The FDM Connector is an OctoPrint plugin that simplifies the initial connection to FDM Monster.
 The plugin is also expected to facilitate setting up a tunnel connection and tracking filament usage in future versions.